 An introduction to managerial accounting covering such topics as cost behaviour, cost volume profit analysis and relevant costs for decision making.
 As well, an analytical approach to financial statements utilizing cash flows and ratios.

 ACCT2203 Applied Accounting

+Credits: 3

-Credits: 3 Prerequisites: ACCT1203.
+Prerequisites: ACCT1203.

 Exclusions: Unavailable to students with credit for BUSS221.
 The course applies the accounting theory developed in introductory accounting to realistic business situations.
 It is a practical course for any business student.
 An accounting case, comprising a full year of business transactions, is completed using spreadsheets and computerized accounting software packages.
 HST, WCB, payroll, various forms and filing requirements are discussed and prepared.
 The course is completely project based.
 Significant course time is spent using computer applications.

-ACCT3206 Intermediate Financial Accounting I

-Prerequisites: ACCT1204 with a grade of at least 60%.
+ACCT3206 Intermediate Financial Accounting I Credits: 3 Prerequisites: ACCT1204 with a grade of at least 60%.
 Exclusions: Unavailable to students with credit for BUSS325.
 A study of accounting theory and procedures involved in the valuation of resources, obligations and income determination for financial statement presentations in Canada.

-ACCT3207 Intermediate Financial Accounting II
+ACCT3207 Intermediate Financial Accounting II Credits: 3 Prerequisites: ACCT3206.

-Prerequisites: ACCT3206.
+Exclusions: Unavailable to students with credit for BUSS326.

 A continuation of ACCT3206, which includes an in-depth consideration of specific accounting topics.
 The focus is current CICA recommendations and international standards.

 ACCT3208 Planning and Control

+Credits: 3

 Prerequisites: ACCT1204, FINC2401 or permission of instructor Exclusions: Unavailable to students with credit for BUSS323.

 This course covers both the concepts and techniques of planning and control.
 It is a primarily case-based course that incorporates both managerial and financial accounting decision making.
 Students will build on concepts studied in 1203 and 1204 and adapt them to a combination of structured and unstructured business scenarios.
 A major focus of the course will be the enhancement of teamwork, analytical and decision-making skills.

 ACCT4201 Cost Accounting

+Credits: 3

 Prerequisites: ACCT3208 or BUSS321 or permission of instructor.
 Exclusions: Unavailable to students with credit for BUSS421.

 The concepts and techniques of modern cost accounting including cost behaviour and profit-volume relationships, standard costs, budget flexibility and cost structures for control and motivation are explored in this course.
 Material relating to ISO 9000 and actively based costing are also examined.

 ACCT4205 Accounting Theory

+Credits: 3

 Prerequisites: ACCT3207 or permission of the instructor.
 Exclusions: Unavailable to students with credit for BUSS424.

 An introduction to the structure of accounting theory including a study of accounting standards, their history and underlying theory.

 ACCT4206 Advanced Financial Accounting I

+Credits: 3

 Prerequisites: ACCT3207 or permission of the instructor.
 Exclusions: Unavailable to students with credit for BUSS425.

 A study of the accounting theory of intercorporate investments, business combinations, consolidations, consolidated financial statements, segment reporting and foreign operations.

 ACCT4207 Advanced Financial Accounting II

+Credits: 3

 Prerequisites: ACCT4206.

+Exclusions: Unavailable to students with credit for BUSS426.

 Price level accounting, current value accounting, partnerships, fiduciary accounting, accounting for business in financial difficulties, non-profit and government accounting.

-ACCT4208 Auditin
+ACCT4208 Auditing

+Credits: 3

 Prerequisites: ACCT3207 or permission of the instructor.
 Exclusions: Unavailable to students with credit for BUSS427.

 What is the function of auditing in our society?
 Course imparts answers to this question by describing professional standards and ethics, legal liability, planning and conducting audits with an emphasis on the importance of internal control and the meaning behind the auditor's report.
 Presentations and participation are integral parts of the course.

-ACCT4209
+ACCT4209 Taxation I

+Credits: 3

-Credits: 3 Prerequisites: ACCT1204.
+Prerequisites: ACCT1204.

 Exclusions: Unavailable to students with credit for BUSS451.

 Examines the Canadian tax system with emphasis on the determination of personal income tax utilizing computer software tax packages.

+ACCT4211 Taxation II

+Credits: 3

+Prerequisites: ACCT4209.